virtualsquare/virtualsquare.github.io/education/umps.md

 ---

-## µMPS3 Versus Related Systems
+## µMPS Versus Related Systems

-### µMPS3 versus simple MIPS processor simulators
+### µMPS versus simple MIPS processor simulators

-We believe µMPS3 can be a replacement for the simple assembly source-level MIPS processor simulators, such as [SPIM](http://spimsimulator.sourceforge.net/) or [MARS](https://courses.missouristate.edu/KenVollmar/MARS/), that are widely used in introductory computer architecture or similar courses that include an assembly programming component.
+We believe µMPS can be a replacement for the simple assembly source-level MIPS processor simulators, such as [SPIM](http://spimsimulator.sourceforge.net/) or [MARS](https://courses.missouristate.edu/KenVollmar/MARS/), that are widely used in introductory computer architecture or similar courses that include an assembly programming component.
-There are, nonetheless, striking differences between these and µMPS3:
+There are, nonetheless, striking differences between these and µMPS:

 - Programs such as SPIM and MARS simulate the execution of MIPS programs by interpreting some variant of MIPS assembly language.
-By contrast, µMPS3 executes actual MIPS machine code.
+By contrast, µMPS executes actual MIPS machine code.
-- µMPS3 emulates a complete computer system, as opposed to the above systems which only simulate a processor, and possibly a console device with an ad-hoc syscall interface.
+- µMPS emulates a complete computer system, as opposed to the above systems which only simulate a processor, and possibly a console device with an ad-hoc syscall interface.

-Note that, compared to simulators such as SPIM and MARS, programming for µMPS3 is somewhat more complex.
+Note that, compared to simulators such as SPIM and MARS, programming for µMPS is somewhat more complex.
 The learning curve is not very steep, however, and there is plenty of [documentation](#Documentation) and [tutorials](#Tutorials) to guide you.

-### µMPS3 versus other full system emulators
+### µMPS versus other full system emulators

-Emulators such as QEMU emulate real computer systems, including their complexities. µMPS3, on the other hand, was conceived primarily as a pedagogical tool and its architecture can be seen as an idealized and simplified version of existing ones.
+Emulators such as QEMU emulate real computer systems, including their complexities. µMPS, on the other hand, was conceived primarily as a pedagogical tool and its architecture can be seen as an idealized and simplified version of existing ones.
 Also, because these emulators are meant to efficiently run real-world operating systems, they put first and foremost an emphasis on performance, at the cost of code complexity.
-The µMPS3 code base is, by comparison, significantly less complex and is approachable by less experienced programmers.
+The µMPS code base is, by comparison, significantly less complex and is approachable by less experienced programmers.

 ---